 We Help With Occupational Diseases

-At United Energy Worker’s Health, we provide free home healthcare services for workers who have developed cancer or respiratory diseases due to their professions.
+At United Energy Worker’s Healthcare and Four Corners Health Care, we provide free home healthcare services for workers who have developed cancer or respiratory diseases due to their professions.
 Under two congressional acts, EEOICPA and RECA, those whose lives have been negatively impacted by heavy metal exposure are covered to receive our services.
 Those who qualify to receive our services include anyone who has worked in a US profession and has been diagnosed with a chronic illness or disease specified under these two acts.
 We hope everyone who has been exposed to heavy metals or who has developed heavy metal toxicity or a serious health condition will contact one of our many branches located in several states across the nation.
 Your occupational disease deserves medical attention, and we are dedicated to providing it to you for free.
 Call us at (800) 314-2383 to request help and home health care today.